-Second Novel in Ferg Series – Now published as an ebook on Amazon / Kindle
+Second Novel in Ferg Series – Now published as an ebook on Kindle (free Kindle app required)

 “My turn, my turn,” screamed the excited children.
 Little Pophi had not yet had a turn and so, with a little subtlety Mathema edged her to the front.
 “I think it is Pophi’s turn, don’t you?” she asked the class.
 Pophi made her way to the rope and jumped and squealed.
 “Now, when we move the rope, you need to jump at the same time” Mathi implored.
 Everyone called her Mathi rather than the more formal Mathema.